kldtz/CharSplit/README.md

 Kirke is a document annotator that annotates documents based on previous annotated examples.

-## Setting up the development environment
+## Setting up the development environment on Mac and Linux

 1. Check out the code from github.com